In key battlegrounds, races for secretary of state take on new weight

 The powers of secretaries of state can vary from place to place, but most are tasked with overseeing how votes are cast, counted, and certified.

 Typically, secretaries of state “leave their party hat at the door,” says Tammy Patrick, a former federal elections official in Arizona.
-That norm may be tested by a slew of candidates who are running specifically on a platform of disproved or unprovable claims about 2020 – and who will be tasked with administering the 2024 election, when Mr. Trump may run again.
+That norm may be tested by a slew of candidates who are running specifically on a platform of disproved or unprovable claims about 2020 – and who will be tasked with administering the 2024 election, when Mr. Trump is expected to run again.

 Most voters can’t name the secretary of state where they live.
 Traditionally a low-profile office, it doesn’t often merit much in the way of media coverage or fundraising when on the ballot, as it is in 27 states this fall.